salimmayan/ProjectTestDrivenDev/README.md

 # Super Galactic Age Calculator
 #### A web application that will take a person’s _Age_ in years, _Gender_, and _Demographic_ and return various attributes of Age relative to other planets.
-A TDD spec was committed _before_ writing associated method and thus ensuring adherence to the _Red, Green, Refactor_ workflow.
+A TDD spec was committed _before_ writing associated method thus ensuring adherence to the _Red, Green, Refactor_ workflow.
 At least one test was created for each spec and no test had more than one expectation.
 Application returns the following ...
 -  Age in `Mercury years`
 -  Age in `Venus years`
 -  Age in `Mars years`